haddonm/aMSE/README.md

 # In the meantime it is easier to use the included data file "zone".
 data(zone)
 # Of course, usually one would use data files, control.csv and a zone.csv, which is
 # listed as the datafile within the control.csv.
+These must be stored in resdir
 # zone <- makeequilzone(resdir,"control2.csv") # normally would read in a file
     equiltime <- (Sys.time())   # let's change the initial depletion
     origdepl <-  c(0.30,0.31,0.29,0.32,0.30,0.31,0.29,0.32)